glhez/project-settings/readme.markdown

 </build>
 ```

+This is not specific to this plugin at all, but do not forget that maven uses all declared `pluginRepository` entries to fetch dependencies for plugins.
+If the JAR you are getting the pref files from is not present in maven central (which is used by default), then you will need to add a `<pluginRepositories>..</pluginRepositories>` section in your POM or in your `settings.xml` file.

 As the plugin needs to be bound to a Maven lifecycle you also need to
 specify the eclipse-settings-maven-plugin in your build.
 At the minimum you'll
 need: